TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/do_now.md

 # Do Now 4.04

 ## Day 1
-1. Type and run the following code.
+1. Type and run the following code:

     ```python
     # my_building is a representation of the apartments on each floor of my 3 story building